Renaissance Art

 Increased Prosperity

 Prosperity was also coming to Northern Europe, as evidenced by the establishment in Germany of the Hanseatic League of cities.
 This increasing wealth provided the financial support for a growing number of commissions of large public and private art projects, while the trade routes upon which it was based greatly assisted the spread of ideas and thus contributed to the growth of the movement across the Continent.
-Allied to this spread of ideas, which incidentally speeded up significantly with the invention of printing, there was an undoubted sense of impatience at the slow progress of change.
-After a thousand years of cultural and intellectual starvation, Europe (and especially Italy) was anxious for a re-birth.

 Weakness of the Church

 Paradoxically, the weak position of the Church gave added momentum to the Renaissance.
-First, it allowed the spread of Humanism - which in bygone eras would have been strongly resisted; second, it prompted later Popes (eg. Pope Julius II, 1503-13) to spend extravagantly on architecture, sculpture and painting in Rome and in the Vatican (eg. see Vatican Museums, notably the Sistine Chapel frescoes) - in order to recapture their lost influence.
-Their response to the Reformation (c.1520) - known as the Counter Reformation - continued this process to the end of the sixteenth century.
+First, it allowed the spread of Humanism - which in bygone eras would have been strongly resisted; second, it prompted later Popes like Pope Julius II (1503-13) to spend extravagantly on architecture, sculpture and painting in Rome and in the Vatican (eg. see Vatican Museums, notably the Sistine Chapel frescoes) - in order to recapture their lost influence.
+Their response to the Reformation (c.1520) - known as the Counter Reformation, a particularly doctrinal type of Christian art - continued this process to the end of the sixteenth century.

 An Age of Exploration

 The Renaissance era in art history parallels the onset of the great Western age of discovery, during which appeared a general desire to explore all aspects of nature and the world.
 European naval explorers discovered new sea routes, new continents and established new colonies.
 In the same way, European architects, sculptors and painters demonstrated their own desire for new methods and knowledge.
-According to the Italian painter, architect, and Renaissance commentator Giorgio Vasari (1511-74), it was not merely the growing respect for classical antiquity that drove the Renaissance, but also a growing desire to study and imitate nature.
+According to the Italian painter, architect, and Renaissance commentator Giorgio Vasari (1511-74), it was not merely the growing respect for the art of classical antiquity that drove the Renaissance, but also a growing desire to study and imitate nature.

 Cimabue (c.1240-1302)